rakaroXeel/mcp-server-motherduck/README.md

 Notes:

 - The stream transport serves the HTTP endpoint at `/mcp`.
-Render’s health check can target `/mcp` (a 405 for GET is acceptable).
+A dedicated `/health` endpoint returns 200 OK for health checks.
-- Alternatively, SSE transport is available at `/sse`:
+- Alternatively, SSE transport is available at `/sse` (also includes `/health`):

 ```bash
 python -m mcp_server_motherduck --transport sse --host 0.0.0.0 --port $PORT